RaspAP/raspap-docs/docs/faq.md

 ```

 ## <a name="unattended"></a> Can the Quick Installer accept the default options without prompting me?
 Yes, the [Quick Installer](quick.md) has a non-interactive mode that lets you perform unattended setups.
 This mode assumes "yes" as an answer to all prompts.
-You can do an unattended install of RaspAP by appending the `--yes` command-line option, like so:
+You can do an unattended install of RaspAP by appending the `--yes` command line option, like so:

 ```
 curl -sL https://install.raspap.com | bash -s -- --yes